reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 }
 ```

 The `UserApiDelegate` should be implemented by our application.
-Also, the class that implements it, should be annotated as a bean.
+Also, the class that implements it, should be annotated as a bean (e.g. `@Service`).

 ```java
 @Validated